 Sloughs are rearing areas for some resident fish.
-Some rainbow trout, Arctic grayling and round whitefish use sloughs and slough mouths for rearing, while some burbot rear in slough mouths (ADF&G 1984b).
-These fish apparently feed on salmon eggs in sloughs during the salmon-spawning period.
+Rainbow trout, Arctic grayling and round whitefish use sloughs and slough mouths for rearing, while some burbot rear in slough mouths (Schmidt et al. 1984).
+These fish apparently feed on salmon eggs in.sloughs during the salmon-spawning period.
 Spawning in sloughs by resident fish appears to be limited.
 Burbot and longnose sucker may spawn in slough mouths (ADF&G 1981a, 1984b).
 The extent of overwintering in sloughs by resident fish is unknown.

-5.3 CRIBUTARY AND TRIBUTARY MOUTH HABITATS
+5.3 TRIBUTARY AND TRIBUTARY MOUTH HABITATS